-It’s not just the case of making your e-commerce store accessible to as many people as possible, you also have to consider the need to comply with the Americans with Disabilities Act (ADA) and the Web Content Accessibility Guideline (WCAG).
+Working on eCommerce accessibility is more than just making your store available to as many people as possible.
+You’ll also need to consider how to comply with the Americans with Disabilities Act (ADA) and the Web Content Accessibility Guideline (WCAG).

-There are a number of key criteria on the ADA checklist that your online store will need to adhere to in order to avoid any problems with compliance.
+There are several critical criteria on the ADA checklist that your online store will need to adhere to so you avoid compliance problems.

-- Providing detailed text descriptions for any complex graphics your have on your e-commerce store
+- Providing detailed text descriptions for any complex graphics on your eCommerce store

 - Making sure your web pages don’t contain any images that flash repeatedly

-There are a number of things you can do in order to make your e-commerce website more accessible to people who have color blindness.
-And one of the primary objectives is to make sure the colors you use are from opposite ends of the color wheel.
+You can take many steps to create an accessible eCommerce website for people who have color blindness.
+One of the primary objectives is to make sure the colors you use are from opposite ends of the color wheel.
 This will ensure they contrast dramatically and stand out to color-blind users.

-Equally, there are certain color combinations that are best avoided if you’re going to make your online store user-friendly to color-blind visitors.
+Equally, avoid certain color combinations if you’re going to make your online store user-friendly to color-blind visitors.
+These are: